Jean-Marc Pilorget

-Jean-Marc Pilorget (born 13 April 1958) is a French former professional footballer and manager.
-He holds the record of the most appearances for Paris Saint-Germain, with 435 matches.
+Jean-Marc Pilorget (born 13 April 1958) is a French former professional football player and manager.
+He held the record of the most appearances for Paris Saint-Germain, with 435 matches, until 2024.

 Club career

-Pilorget is the all-time leader in appearances for Paris Saint-Germain, with 435 matches across all competitions.
+Pilorget was the all-time leader in appearances for Paris Saint-Germain, with 435 matches across all competitions, until he was matched by Marquinhos in 2024.
 He scored a total of 17 goals and made 20 assists in his 14-year stay at the Parisian club.

 International career

 Pilorget represented France at U21 level in 1977, but never played for the senior side during his entire career.

 Managerial career

 Pilorget coached Paris FC in 2008, and was fired on 29 September 2009.
 He managed Championnat de France Amateur side Cannes until June 2015, when he took over Fréjus Saint-Raphael.